harrisj/confidential-survey/README.md

   not an expert in cryptography and anonymity.
 - To protect the anonymity of whether users have submitted any responses or not, this program explicitly does not use cookies or other means to identify specific users.
-This means there are no protections against ballot-box stuffing
+This means there are no protections against ballot-box stuffing.
 - HTTP server logs make it impossible for me to guarantee a user's participation on a particular survey is anonymous, unless server logs are also scrubbed.
-I'd suggest using TOR
+I'd suggest using [TOR](https://www.torproject.org).